RWKV/RWKV-cpp-node/README.md

 Starting RWKV chat mode
 --------------------------------------
 Loading model from /root/.rwkv/raven_1b5_v11.bin ...
-The following is a conversation between Bob the user and Alice the chatbot.
+The following is a conversation between the user and bot
 --------------------------------------
 ?
-Bob:  Hi
+User: Hi
-Alice:  How can I help you?
+Bot:    How can I help you?
 ?
-Bob:  Tell me something interesting about ravens
+User: Tell me something interesting about ravens
-Alice:  RAVEN.
+Bot:    RAVEN.
 I am most fascinated by the raven because of its incredible rate of survival.
 Ravens have been observed to live longer than any other bird, rumored to reach over 200 years old.
 They have the ability to live for over 1,000 years, a remarkable feat.
 This makes them the odd man out among birds!
 ```

 > PS: RWKV like all chat models, can and do lie about stuff.